The Denson Firm

 Person breaking into a house in Florida

-And it’s not the only state that permits people to defend themselves against a threat in places they are lawfully permitted to be — 28 other states and Puerto Rico also have similar laws on their books.
+And it’s not the only state that permits people to defend themselves against a threat in places they are lawfully allowed to be — 28 other states and Puerto Rico also have similar laws.

 Florida citizens are also permitted to use deadly force to prevent the commission of a felony, a privilege not afforded to non-law enforcement residents in other states.

-For example, if you are in line at Wawa and an armed robber comes in, threatening you and asking for money in the cash register, you may fight back with your own weapon to prevent the commission of that felony.
+For example, if you are in line at Wawa and an armed robber comes in, threatening you and asking for money from the cash register, you may fight back with your weapon to prevent the commission of that felony.

 History of the Stand Your Ground Law in Florida